Culture

 Why does why regional crews matter matter in EDM culture?

-Why regional crews matter is part of EDM culture because why regional crews matter matters because dance culture is built from repeated habits as much as famous headliners.
+Why regional crews matter matters in EDM culture because why regional crews matter matters because dance culture is built from repeated habits as much as famous headliners.
 The useful question is what the habit solves: care, safety, memory, identity, discovery, rest, or the pleasure of being strange together in public.

 Is this about history or festival advice?